Uncover the wild beauty of Pembrokeshire: Walk ancient paths and ride coastal buses for an unforgettable Welsh escape.

 Embark on an enchanting journey through Pembrokeshire, a Welsh jewel brimming with dramatic coastlines, golden beaches, and ancient history.
 This captivating county offers a truly liberating experience for those travelling without a car.

 At its heart lies the magnificent Pembrokeshire Coast National Park, a 186-mile stretch of rugged cliffs and serene coves inviting exploration on foot.
 Imagine strolling along the path, breathing in the fresh sea air and spotting seals, all easily accessed by the network of coastal buses.
-Services like the ‘Puffin Shuttle’ and ‘Coastal Cruiser’ provide a convenient ‘hail and ride’ option, seamlessly connecting you to picturesque spots such as the iconic Green Bridge of Wales or the tranquil Bosherston Lily Pondsnull.
+Services like the ‘Puffin Shuttle’ and ‘Coastal Cruiser’ provide a convenient ‘hail and ride’ option, seamlessly connecting you to picturesque spots such as the iconic Green Bridge of Wales or the tranquil Bosherston Lily Ponds.